PurpleHorrorRus/simple-trovo-api/README.md

 ## Simple Trovo API

-An open-source package that allows to integrate your applications with Trovo API.
+An open-source package that allows easy to integrate your applications with Trovo API.
 All requests matching to the [docs](https://developer.trovo.live/docs/APIs.html#_1-introduction).
 This package supports TypeScript.

 ## Usage